-1.12.1 Creating Kernel Session
+1.14.1 Creating Session

-• URI: /kernel (/kernel/create also works for legacy)
+- URI: /session(/session/create also works for legacy) - Method: POST

-Creates a new kernel session or returns an existing session, depending on the parameters.
+Creates a new session or returns an existing session, depending on the parameters.

-Parameter Type Description image str The kernel runtime type in the form of the Docker image name and tag.
+Parameter Тур e Description image str The kernel runtime type in the form of the Docker image name and tag.
 For legacy, the API also recognizes the lang field when image is not present.
-Changed in version v4.20190315. clientSessi osnIndsA rlient-provided session token, which must be unique among the currently non-terminated sessions owned by the requesting access key.
+Changed in version v4.20190315. clientSess i osıTu æA ilient-provided session token, which must be unique among the currently non-terminated sessions owned by the requesting access key.
 Clients may reuse the token if the previous session with the same token has been terminated.
 It may contain ASCII alphabets, numbers, and hyphens in the middle.
 The length must be between 4 to 64 characters inclusively.
-It is useful for aliasing the session with a human- friendly name. enqueueOnly bool(optional) If set true, the API returns immediately after queueing the session creation re- quest to the scheduler.
-Otherwise, the manager will wait until the session gets started actu- ally. (default: false) New in version v4.20190615. maxWaitSeco 1 / 1 / If zero, the manager will wait indefinitely. (default: 0) New in version v4.20190615. reuseIfExis tissool (optional) If set true, the API returns without creating a new session if a session with the same ID and the same image already exists and not terminated.
+It is useful for aliasing the session with a human- friendly name. enqueueOnly y pod 1(optional) If set true, the API returns immediately after queueing the session creation re- quest to the scheduler.
+Otherwise, the manager will wait until the session gets started actu- ally. (default: false) New in version v4.20190615. maxWaitSec onidrst · · · · · · · · · · · · · · · · · · · If zero, the manager will wait indefinitely. (default: 0) New in version v4.20190615. reuseIfExi stbsoo 1(optional) If set true, the API returns without creating a new session if a session with the same ID and the same image already exists and not terminated.
 In this case config options are ignored .
-If set false but a session with the same ID and image exists, the manager returns an error: "kernel already exists". (default: true) New in version v4.20190615. group str (optional) The name of a user group (aka "project") to launch the session within. (default: "default") New in version v4.20190615. domain str (optional) The name of a domain to launch the session within (default: "default") New in version v4.20190615. config object to specify kernel configuration including resource re- quirements.
-If not given, the kernel is created with the minimum required resource slots defined by the target image. tag str (optional) A per-session, user-provided tag for administrators to keep track of additional information of each session, such as which sessions are from which users.
+If set false but a session with the same ID and image exists, the manager returns an error: "session already exists". (default: true) New in version v4.20190615. group str (optional) The name of a user group (aka "project") to launch the session within. (default: "default") New in version v4.20190615. domain str (optional) The name of a domain to launch the session within (default: "default") New in version v4.20190615. config obj e(coptional) A Creation Config Object to specify kernel configuration including resource re- quirements.
+If not given, the kernel is created with the minimum required resource slots defined by the target image. tag str 5 information of each session, such as which sessions are from which users.